What Is Solubility?

 Solubility is the amount of the substance (ionic or others) soluble to make a saturated solution at a specified temperature and in a fixed volume of solvent.
 Solubility changes with the nature of the substance, solvent, temperature and presence of common ions.

 Sparingly soluble substances have very low solubility (AgCl, BaSO4) in water.
-Being ionic substances, in spite of the low solubility, it can be considered to form a saturated solution and the ions are in equilibrium with the undissolved solid.
+In spite of the low solubility, being ionic substances, they can be considered to form a saturated solution, and the ions are in equilibrium with the undissolved solid.

 (Undissolved ) (Dissolved)

 Silver chloride being solid, the concentration is taken to be constant, such that a new equilibrium constant can be considered.

 For a sparingly insoluble salt of the general formula, AxBy

 The value is constant for the substance and varies only with temperature.

 Significance of Solubility Product